Foundation / Corporation

 Project sponsors must provide at least half of the total cost of any project.
 To meet this cost-share requirement, the sponsoring organization may contribute 1.) cash and/or 2.) in-kind services and goods, such as the time of volunteers, the time of employees assigned to the project, and use of meeting space.

-Potential applicants are encouraged to contact Humanities Texas prior to submitting an application
+All organizations are strongly encouraged to contact Humanities Texas grants staff prior to applying for a grant.

 -Letter of intent/draft application: August 15